diffblue/gitlab/doc/development/documentation/styleguide/word_list.md

 - Ensure the **Protect environment** checkbox is cleared.
 - Ensure the **Protect environment** checkbox is selected.

+## checkout, check out

+Use **check out** as a verb.
+For the Git command, use `checkout`.

+- Use `git checkout` to check out a branch locally.
+- Check out the files you want to edit.

 ## CI/CD

 CI/CD is always uppercase.
 No need to spell it out on first use.